EdgeHub-Admin/dc-edge-sdk-dotnet-sample/Readme.md

-# EdgeSync360 EdgeHub SDK Example
+# EdgeSync360 EdgeHub DotNet SDK Example

 This repository provides an example of how to use the EdgeSync360.EdgeHub.Edge.DotNet.SDK to connect an edge device to the EdgeHub, configure devices, upload data, and send real-time telemetry using different types of tags.